bexoft/finalmq/README.md

-## MQTT
+## MQTT5

-With MQTT the client and also the server have to connect to a MQTT broker.
+With MQTT the client application and also the server application have to connect to a MQTT broker.
 The connect needs some additional parameters like username, password and some other configuration parameters.
-These parameters can by passed with the ConnectProperties.
-Here is an example how to connect to a MQTT broker:
+These parameters can be passed with the ConnectProperties.
+Here is an example how to connect to a MQTT broker (without SSL/TLS):

 ```c++
 IProtocolSessionPtr session = entityContainer.connect("tcp://broker.emqx.io:1883:mqtt5client:json", { {},{},